psu-efd/pyHMT2D/README.rst

 With the control and automation capability above, it is much easier to do the following:

--  automatic calibration of models with available optimzation and calibration Python packages.
-Currently, "scipy"'s "optimize" module is supported, which includes many local and global optimizaton methods.
+-  automatic calibration of models with available optimization and calibration Python packages.
+Currently, "scipy"'s "optimize" module is supported, which includes many local and global optimization methods.
 -  Monte-Carlo simulations with scripting and Python’s statistic libraries
 -  ...